 but I discipline my body and make it my slave, so that, after I have preached to others, I myself will not be disqualified.

 (a) I discipline my body.
 There is value in physical exercise (1 Tim.
 4:8).
 Paul walked hundreds of miles every year.
 If he hadn’t been fit, he could not have reached as many people with the gospel.
-The only way you could stop Paul traveling, was to lock him up.

 Further reading: “Disqualified for the prize?”

-The Grace Commentary is a reader-funded website.
-Got something to say about the commentary?
+The Grace Commentary is a work in progress with new content added regularly.
+Sign up for occasional updates below.
+Got something to say?
 Please use the Feedback page.
-To report typos or broken links or give feedback on this specific page, please use the comment form below.
+To report typos or broken links on this page, please use the comment form below.

 - 1 Corinthians 9:19

-- 1 Corinthians 9:20-21
+- 1 Corinthians 9:20

 - 1 Corinthians 9:22